What do we mean when we refer to keywords in SEO? It can mean a single word or be a keyphrase consisting of two or more words together.

 - How many times you repeat these keyword in your copy.

 This can be broken down in to separate points of where to use your keywords on your website to let Google know what your page is about, in order to rank highly for these keywords

-This is the blue clickable link that appears in the search results of Google when you type in a query on your browser:place your keywords in here
+This is the blue clickable link that appears in the search results of Google when you type in a query on your browser, make sure you place your keywords in the page title!

 Its important to note that you will have to augment with this other terms and related phrases such as a business name or related terms to your primary keyword.